Nashville Sounds: Milwaukee Brewers (2021–present)

-Over both seasons of the current Brewers affiliation, Nashville has a 154–114 record.
-Through 44 completed seasons of play, the Sounds have an all-time record of 3,286–3,078 encompassing all regular and postseason games over 45 years in Nashville.
+Over five completed seasons of the current Brewers affiliation, Nashville has a 407–312 record.
+Through 47 full seasons of play, the Sounds have an all-time record of 3,532–3,275–2 encompassing all regular and postseason games over 48 years in Nashville.

 Season-by-season records

 Rivals

 Nashville's chief rivals have been those based in Memphis, Tennessee.
 Located approximately 200 mi to the southwest and connected to Nashville by Interstate 40, Memphis has fielded several teams which have competed in the same leagues as Nashville's teams since the late 19th century.
 The Sounds entered the rivalry when they and the Memphis Chicks joined the Southern League in 1978 as members of its Western Division.
 For three consecutive seasons, from 1979 to 1981, the teams met in the Western Division finals to vie for a spot in the league championship series.

 The intrastate rivalry was interrupted when Nashville moved to the American Association in 1985, but it was renewed when they and the Memphis Redbirds joined the Pacific Coast League in 1998.
 The teams have been division rivals ever since.
 Memphis beat out second-place Nashville by two games to clinch the 2009 division title and did likewise in 2014 by two-and-a-half games.
 In 2016, Nashville won the division with a win in Memphis.
 Roles were reversed in 2017 and 2018 as Memphis captured division titles in Nashville.
 In 2021, both teams were placed in the Southeastern Division of the Triple-A East.
 This became the International League in 2022, and both clubs were realigned into its Western Division.
-As of the completion of the 2022 head-to-head series, the Sounds lead the 25-year rivalry against the Redbirds with a record of 207–181 in 388 meetings.
+As of the completion of the 2025 head-to-head series, the Sounds lead the 28-year rivalry against the Redbirds with a record of 243–203 in 445 meetings.